Canon M6 vs Nikon D5500

 |15.||Nikon D5300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

-Both the M6 and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The D5500 was replaced by the Nikon D5600, while the M6 was followed by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M6 and D5500 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Nikon D5500 Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Nikon D5500 or vice versa?
 The listing below highlights the relative strengths of the two models.